Find Cheap Life Insurance Quotes in Your Area

 - The policy changed ownership recently

 Life insurance collateral loans are a simple way to get money on short notice with few restrictions.
-You need to be very careful with regards to managing the cash value in the account and paying off interest as needed.
-However, besides the risk of the policy lapsing, there are few downsides to borrowing against your universal or whole life insurance policy.
+You need to be very careful about managing the account's cash value and paying off interest as required.

 Since there are no checks or qualifications, life insurance collateral loans can be a great solution if you need money quickly, such as for an emergency medical expense.
-Alternatively, they can be used as a stop-gap if you're applying for a loan elsewhere that is taking a long time to be approved.
+Alternatively, they can be used as a stop-gap if you're applying for a loan elsewhere, taking a long time to be approved.

 Life insurance collateral loans typically have lower interest rates than you would get with a personal loan or credit card.
-While rates vary by insurer and policy, they typically fall within the range of 6% to 8%.
+While rates vary, they typically fall within the range of 6% to 8%, again depending on who holds your insurance and your policy.
 To illustrate, we collected loan interest rates for variable universal life insurance policies from three of the largest insurers:

 |Northwestern Mutual||Custom Variable Universal Life Insurance||5%, plus up to 2% additional debt expense charge|